HarryTurner93/thea/README.md

 # Thea
 An ML backed camera trap image processing system for managing and analysing camera trap images.
+For details on how this system was designed and built, see the [Design Document](https://github.com/HarryTurner93/thea/blob/main/DESIGN.md)

 # System Requirements